-NAME OF THE COURSE Business Planning Code ECM101 Level of study undergraduate Course teacher Srećko Goić, PhD, Full Professor Assoc. prof. dr.sc.
-Ivana Tadić Credits (ECTS) 5 A Type of instruction L S E F Associate teachers (number of hours) 26 26 Status of the course compulsory Percentage of application of e-learning 30% 2 COURS E DESCRIPTION Course objectives The primary objective of this course is to introduce students with the role, content, forms, and techniques of business planning, with particular emphasis on planning in small businesses.
+NAME OF THE COURSE Business Planning Code EUBA0 Level of study undergraduate Course teacher Profess Goić, PhD, Full or adić, Full Professor Credits (ECTS) 4 Associate teachers Type of instruction (number of hours) L 26 S E 26 F Status of the course elective Percentage of application of e-learning 30% COURS E DESCRIPTION Course objectives The primary objective of this course is to introduce students with the role, content, forms, and techniques of business planning, with particular emphasis on planning in small businesses.
 The operational goal is to enable (especially through exercises) students to work independently on planning basic business activities in companies of different sizes and activities.
-Course signature requirements: as determined by the Statute of the Faculty of requirements and entry competences required for the course Economic Entry c comput Economics and Rules and Regulations for Studies and Study Programmes.
+Course enrolment requirements and entry competences required for the course Course signature requirements: as determined by the Statute of the Faculty of Economics and Rules and Regulations for Studies and Study Programmes.
 Entry competencies: English language proficiency level B2-C1 (CEFR) and computer skills (Microsoft Office Package).
 Learning outcomes expected at the level of the course GENERAL OUTCOME: Through the studying of this course, students will learn to understand and design a complete enterprise planning process and to participate in the process of preparing and developing business plans in general and in particular segments.
-SPECIFIC LEARNING OUTCOMES: 1.
-To analyze the characteristics of business and general environments as a basis for setting up enterprise business plans.
-2. To conceive the basic elements of a company's strategy.
-3. To design and develop tactical and operational plans for business operations.
-4. Efficiently and expediently use modern methods and techniques of business planning.
-5. To prepare independently a medium-complex business plan (entrepreneurial project).
+SPECIFIC LEARNING OUTCOMES: To analyze the characteristics of business and general environments as a basis for setting up enterprise business plans.
+To conceive the basic elements of a company's strategy.
+To design and develop tactical and operational plans for business operations.
+Efficiently and expediently use modern methods and techniques of business planning.
+To prepare independently a medium-complex business plan (entrepreneurial project).
 To participate in project planning using network planning techniques.

-To use basic computer software for business and projects planning Exercises xercises Course content broken down in detail by weekly class schedule (syllabus) Торіс Hrs.
-Topic Grs.
-Introduction: - Objectives of the course and links with other courses within the study - course contents - Literature and modes of literature use - the method of teaching and examining Basics of business planning (1): 1.
-The need, goals and tasks of business planning in a modern company 2.
-Defining and delineating business planning 3.
-Business planning hierarchy.
-4. Types of plans 2 Getting acquainted with the way and content of work on exercises.
+7. To use basic computer software for business and projects planning.
+Course content broken down in detail by weekly class schedule (syllabus) Lectures Exercises Topic I Topic Grs.
+Introduction: Objectives of the course and links with other courses within the study course contents Literature and modes of literature use the method of teaching and examining Basics of business planning (1): The need, goals and tasks of business planning in a modern company Defining and delineating business planning Business planning hierarchy.
+Types of plans 2 Getting acquainted with the way and content of work on exercises.
 Exercise 1: Planning and Management Relationships 2 Basics of business planning (2): 5.
 Planning process (Phases of the planning process).
 6. Actors and levels of planning 7.
 Planning time frames.
 8. Characteristics of business planning.
 9. Goals in planning 2 Exercise 2: Mission and Vision of an Enterprise 2 Strategic planning: - strategy vs. policy - types and contents of strategic plan - methodology and strategic planning process - strategic planning methods (Opportunities and threats analysis matrix, SWOT Matrix, Portfolio concept, Cost and benefit analysis).
-2 Exercise 3: Enterprise Goals 2 Methods and techniques of planning (1)1.
-Forecasting and characteristics offorecasting2.
-Forecasting and planning methods- Qualitative methods of planning andforecasting- targets and target definition methods 2 Exercise 5, 6: - Vj.
+2 Exercise 3: Enterprise Goals 2 Methods and techniques of planning (1) 1.
+Forecasting and characteristics of forecasting 2.
+Forecasting and planning methods - Qualitative methods of planning and forecasting - targets and target definition methods 2 Exercise 5, 6: - Vj.
 5-1 or 5-2 or 5-3 Exercise 6 - Delphi Forecast 2